43 Sights in Toulouse, France (with Map and Images)

 The Temple du Salin is a Protestant place of worship located on the Place du Salin, in Toulouse.
 It is located in the former Royal Treasury, a thirteenth-century building that has been remodelled over the centuries.
 The parish is a member of the United Protestant Church of France.

-The Saint-Roch-du-Féretra chapel is a chapel located at Place Saint-Roch, ten minutes from downtown Toulouse, in a popular district near HLM buildings.
-It now bears the name of Chapelle Notre-Dame du Féretra.
-It is always assigned to Catholic worship: mass is celebrated there daily in Latin according to the Roman Missal of 1962.
-It depends on the priestly Saint-Pie-X fraternity.
+The Saint-Roch-du-Férétra chapel is a chapel located on Place Saint-Roch, ten minutes from the city center of Toulouse, in a working-class district near social housing buildings.
+It now bears the name of Notre-Dame du Férétra chapel.
+It is still used for Catholic worship: Mass is celebrated daily in Latin according to the Roman missal of 1962.
+It depends on the Priestly Society of St. Pius X.

 The house of Seilhan was given to Dominique de Guzmán during the division of the inheritance of Bernard Seilhan, viguier of the Count of Toulouse, on April 25, 1215.
 The act is kept in the National Archives.
 The Seilhan House, which can be visited, presents various artistic works depicting the saints of the Order and memorabilia related to the figure of Henri-Dominique Lacordaire (1802-1861), restorer of the Order in France.
 It is considered to be the place where the Order of Preachers was founded.